What is a CSA? Why Buy Local? Why Buy Organic?

 Have questions about membership?
 See below for answers to some of our Frequently Asked Questions

-Depending on the weather, and therefore production rates, we will begin the Spring/Summer CSA season in May and end in October.
+Depending on the weather, and therefore production rates, we will begin the Spring/Summer CSA season at the end of April or beginning of May and end in October.
 We will begin the Fall CSA season the week after the Spring/Summer season ends.

 Expect variables!
 A hot and dry spell during the summer may dictate that we close the farm for two weeks during that time.

-The end of the summer CSA season is either 22 weeks or at the completion of delivery of produce that does not hugely exceed the membership fee.
-We are pleased to say that our CSA membership is always a good $35 – $40 value over the membership fee.
+The end of the summer CSA season is either 22 weeks or at the completion of produce picked up that does not hugely exceed the membership fee.
+We are pleased to say that our CSA membership is always $35 – $40 value over the membership fee.

 We make the summer season closure and fall season start up announcements by the end of August.
 It is always our goal to provide great produce and a great value to our members.